 If you are not continuing down to the falls but want to swim, you can take a small detour down the escarpment to the rock pool.
 Many people stop here but Kondalilla Falls swimming hole is further along the circuit and well worth the walk!

 The Kondalilla Falls Circuit

 From the Picnic Creek circuit follow the signs down the escarpment and continue past the rock pool onto the lookout with first views of Kondalilla Falls.
-From here you will walk through lush subtropical rainforest to the base of the waterfall and then continue back up the ridge to complete the loop.
-Another dip in the rock pool on the way back plus the cool breeze through the rainforest will help cool you down after climbing up the stairs!
+You will walk through lush subtropical rainforest to the waterfall’s base and then continue back up the ridge to complete the loop.
+Another dip in the rock pool on the way back plus the cool breeze through the rainforest, will help cool you down after climbing up the stairs!

-Kondalilla National Park has an abundance of wildlife including over 100 species of birds, as well as a variety of reptiles and frogs with some species rare and close to extinction like the pouched frog (Assa darlingtoni) and the bopple nut (Macadamia ternifolia).
+Kondalilla National Park has an abundance of wildlife, including over 100 species of birds, as well as a variety of reptiles and frogs with some species rare and close to extinction, like the pouched frog (Assa darlingtoni) and the bopple nut (Macadamia ternifolia).
 With this in mind, it is important to protect our National Parks so be sure to take all your rubbish with you, keep the creeks clean and leave your pets at home.

 For the latest information on track closures visit the Department of National Parks, Sports and Racing website here.
 Walking tracks are also closed during severe wet weather due to flooding so always obey closure signs.

-From Brisbane: travel 54km north along the Bruce Highway (M1) and take the Steve Irwin Way Exit 163.
+From Brisbane: Travel 54km north along the Bruce Highway (M1) and take the Steve Irwin Way Exit 163.
 Follow Steve Irwin Way approximately 22km north and take the Landsborough turnoff.
 Continue through the Landsborough township and follow the signs for Montville on the Landsborough—Maleny Road.